samuelhan713/samuelhan713/README.md

 ### Hi there 👋

-My name is Sam and I'm a computer science student from New York.
+My name is Sam and I'm a computer science student in New York.

 ⚡️ Work Experience:
 - **Software Engineer Intern @ Some company (current)**